Peyje/DckToGgl/README.md

 **Resources for developers**

+* Getting started on Web Extension Development [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions).
-An explanation for the google search parameters can be found [here](https://moz.com/blog/the-ultimate-guide-to-the-google-search-parameters).
+* An explanation for the google search parameters can be found [here](https://moz.com/blog/the-ultimate-guide-to-the-google-search-parameters).